 Long Grain White Rice Instant Pot

 One of the easiest ways to cook up rice is to use the rice cooker setting on your Instant Pot.
-Seriously, if you haven’t made Instant Pot white rice yet you must right now!
+Seriously, if you haven’t made Instant Pot white rice or Jasmine rice in Instant Pot yet you must right now!

 - I don’t always rinse my rice, rather I add it into the pot and swish it around to remove the outside dusting.
 Same goes with our Instant Pot brown rice.

 I like to use Jasmine rice.
 I prefer to add 2 3/4 cups water to 2 cups rice.
 The exact amount depends slightly on your altitude.

 - If you find it to be a bit too dry, add 1/4 c water to yours next time.
 Just remember that unlike a rice maker, you need more than a 1:1 water to rice ratio.

 This method takes less than 30 minutes from start to finish.
 It’s fast and simple to make.
 Once it releases pressure, just fluff with a fork and enjoy!